 1. Older Workers: The Bureau of Labor Statistics projects that older workers will represent a higher percentage of the workforce yet continue to see a decline in growth over time.
 This is in part, due to less skilled younger workers.

 2. Older Entrepreneurs: For older workers who are disenfranchised and burned out from having to work longer hours for fewer benefits while companies post record profits, starting their own business is becoming the choice.
 Those with pensions and other retirement assets are using these funds to launch new careers doing things that they’ve always wanted to do!

-3. Trust: Security breaches, government shutdowns, cultural shifts, global unrest, and the unpredictable role that cryptocurrency (such as Bitcoin) will play combine to make trust a central workforce theme in 2018.
+3. Trust: Security breaches, government shutdowns, cultural shifts, global unrest, and the unpredictable role that cryptocurrency (such as Bitcoin) will play combine to make trust a central workforce theme in today’s age.
 Workers, employers, independent contractors, and customers alike, are showing a resurgence in valuing integrity and transparency of respective roles, responsibilities, and expectations.

 4. Independent Contracting: Working on project-based for a client (IRS Form 1099), versus working on an ongoing basis as an employee (IRS Form W2), is here to stay.
 In fact, this is becoming so commonplace that WorkMarket has come up with a 1099 workers’ compensation policy that employers can now obtain to protect this class of worker if injured while under contract.
 This used to be the responsibility – and cost – for the independent contractor.

 5. Employee vs. Contractor: Earlier predictions that 50% of America’s workforce will be made up of independent contractors by 2020 has been adjusted back to 35%.
 This is in part, due to slow-to-change workforce regulations that continue to challenge what defines an employee and what defines an independent contractor.